ayeibithao/convene-exam/README.md

    git checkout -b convene-exam#231017-ayeibithao
     ```

-5. DO NOT modify directly to "main" branch, you may only makes changes, create files, and modify on your own created branch.
+5. DO NOT modify directly to "master" branch, you may only makes changes, create files, and modify on your own created branch.
 6. FOR SUBMISSION: After you're done with your exam, commit your changes and push.

     ```